-Course Design: Check out the Instructional Design & Accessibility support webpage for additional resources, and feel free to use this course template (linked again below) as a starting point for your own Canvas courses!
+Course Design: Check out the Instructional Design & Accessibility support webpage for additional resources, and feel free to use the PDC Course Template (linked below) as a starting point for your own Canvas courses!
 If you'd like to review even more sample online courses and get more support for teaching online, please register for the Introduction to Teaching Online course.
-You can also use the OEI Online Course Standards & Rubric to evaluate your own courses, or reach out to the LMS Administrator for a one-on-one online course review.
+You can also use the OEI Online Course Standards & Rubric to evaluate your own courses, or reach out to the LMS Administrator for a one-on-one course review.

 New Canvas Updates: View release notes and documentation for new Canvas updates.

 LTI Integrations & Publisher Content: Read this documentation to learn more about your textbook publisher's Canvas integration.